ndegheselle/blog.degheselle.fr/_posts/2023-01-24-use-primer.css-with-webpack.md

 [Primer.css](https://primer.style/css/) is the CSS library (and more) created by github.
 It is complete, with a lot of differents components and I really like how it looks :)

-It also have the advantage of being used and maintained by a large company, which mean it will most likely not be abandoned easily.
+It also has the advantage of being used and maintained by a large company, which mean it will most likely not be abandoned easily.

 ## Create the base